Techniques 19 min read

 titles = [h.get_text(strip=True) for h in soup.select("h2.title")]

-For JSON from a hidden API you rarely need a parser at all — index into the dict.
-For a fuller comparison of parsing and request tooling, see the best Python web scraping libraries.
+For JSON from an endpoint you need no parser at all.
+Index into the dict and move on.
+A fuller comparison of parsing and request tooling lives in the best Python web scraping libraries.

 Staying unblocked

-Rendering JavaScript makes you look more like a real user, but at scale you still need hygiene:
+Rendering makes you look more like a visitor.
+At volume you still need hygiene.

 Bottom line